OUR APPROACH

 If the average lifespan in the US was 78.79 years in 2019, the HALE for both sexes in the same year is only 66.1 years of age.
 That leaves the last 12.69 years of the average life faced with the aging and illness we come to associate with growing older.

-Yoxlo founder Dr. Stef Verlinden hopes to shrink the years marked by deterioration and lengthen the healthspan by taking a supplement containing Youngenin, so that everyone can enjoy more years of mental and physical health, just like high-performing centenarians.
-They have reached the age of 100 and are still at their best.
+Yoxlo founder Dr. Stef Verlinden is dedicated to reducing the years of decline and expanding the years of vibrant health.
+With the innovative supplement Youngenin, his goal is to help everyone enjoy more years of mental and physical well-being—just like healthy centenarians, who reach 100 while still thriving at their best.

 “Knocking out NLRP3 in mice has shown to prolong their life by 30%.”